djgroen/MPWide/README.md

 Main extensions of this version over the one described in the paper are:
 - Support for simplified 'path' data structure (where a path is a connection consisting of one or more streams).
-- Preliminary Python interface.
+- Python interfaces, possible with SWIG and Cython (prototype version).
-- recognition of host names (basic DNS resolution).
+- Recognition of host names (basic DNS resolution).
-- addition of packet pacing.
+- Addition of packet pacing.
-- introduction of mpw-cp file copying client.
+- Introduction of mpw-cp file copying client.
 - 1 second fixed socket timeout when establishing connections to improve reliability.
+- Improved thread-safety and performance.
+- Several new function calls, which allow MPWide to be integrated into server/client based environments.

 Open issues:
-- Using paths gives a very slight performance disadvantage at the moment.
+- See the github page for a list of open issues.

 ------------------
 REQUIRED SOFTWARE: